kennyalvarez0331/MyLibrary/README.md

 # MyLibrary
-This is a MERN stack web application that I made that let users keep track of books by create, update, and delete from a mongodb database.
-React was used for the front-end and Node.js, Express, and Mongodb was used for the back-end.
+This is a full stack website using React for the front-end and Node.js, Express.js, and MongoDB for the back-end.
+This allows you to create, update, and delete your own list of books with information you provided for it.
+When clicking them it shows all the information you provided and there are options to update/delete them to and from the database.